Start page

 The first historically attested determining settlement sites of the Slavs was given by Gothic historian Jordan to the VI century AD:

 The abode of the Sclaveni extends from the city of Novietunum and the lake called Mursiano to the Danaster, and northward as far as the Vistula.
 They have swamps and forests for their cities.
-The Antes – the strongest of both tribes spread from Danastr to Danapr, where the Pontic Sea forms a bend; these rivers are separated from one another by the distance of many day's journeys (JORDANES, 1960: 35).
+The Antes – the strongest of both tribes spread from Danastr to Danapr, where the Pontic Sea forms a bend; these rivers are separated by the distance of many day's journeys (JORDANES, 1960: 35).

 Scrupulous work on the identification and localization of these cities and lakes was carried out by Elena Skrzhinska and established: